Listen to Audio

 Our teamwork is efficient and effective.
 When you work with us, you will always have the benefit of a second set of eyes and ears, and the ability to divide and conquer.
 It’s teamwork done right.

-When not practicing law, I enjoy family activities with my wife and children.
+When not practicing law, I enjoy family activities with my wife and two children.
 We have participated in mission work in the U.S. and abroad.